pursh2002/Study-Group-AI-deeplearning-Saturday-by-Nurture.AI-2018/Papers-Literature-ML-DL.md

 https://goo.gl/nJr5KH deep learnig

-## These are the 5 papers that we will be covering in the AMA on 5am-10am Friday 9nd of Feb 2018 Coordinated Universal Time (UTC).
+## These are the 5 papers that we will be covering in the AMA on 5am-10am Friday 26th of January 2018 Coordinated Universal Time (UTC).

-Deep Reinforcement Learning for Programming Language Correction10

-Pretraining Deep Actor-Critic Reinforcement Learning Algorithms With Expert Demonstrations1

-TransRev: Modeling Reviews as Translations from Users to Items1

-Generating Wikipedia by Summarizing Long Sequences3

-Image2GIF: Generating Cinemagraphs using Recurrent Deep Q-Networks1
+https://nurture.ai/p/41166f98-40d8-4af8-bc89-3b2146c9a456-- A Multi-Agent Reinforcement Learning Model of Common-Pool Resource Appropriation23 https://nurture.ai/p/b1007b2c-3be4-46e6-9d46-094461f51614-- Data Augmentation by Pairing Samples for Image Classification12 https://nurture.ai/p/eb6fd99b-a0cc-4aec-ab42-1a19465198f4-- Generating Adversarial Examples with Adversarial Networks9 https://nurture.ai/p/ff91053e-7115-4dce-b346-d39e74583703--Less is More: Culling the Training Set to Improve Robustness of Deep Neural Networks6 https://nurture.ai/p/a02d8113-36a4-4783-954f-a48d37098b20-- eCommerceGAN: A Generative Adversarial Network for E-commerce21

 https://github.com/pursh2002/DL-2